-Coverage is limited to that outlined in Medicaid Rule or Health Care Administrative Rules that pertains to the beneficiary's aid category.
-Prior Authorization (PA) is only valid if the beneficiary is eligible for the applicable item or service on the date of service.
+Coverage is limited to that outlined in Medicaid Rule or Health Care Administrative Rules that pertain to the member's aid category.
+Prior Authorization (PA) is only valid if the member is eligible for the applicable item or service on the date of service.